Deep Face Recognition: A Survey

 \begin{itemize} \item Cross-factor FR.
 Due to the complex nonlinear facial appearance, some variations will be caused by people themselves, such as cross-pose, cross-age, make-up, and disguise.
-For example, CALFW \cite{zheng2017cross}, MORPH \cite{ricanek2006morph}, CACD \cite{chen2014cross} and FG-NET \cite{FGNET} are commonly used datasets with different age range; CFP \cite{sengupta2016frontal} only focuses on frontal and profile face, CPLFW \cite{CPLFW} is extended from LFW with different poses.
-Disguised faces in the wild (DFW) evaluates face recognition across disguise \cite{kushwaha2018disguised}. \item Heterogenous FR.
+For example, CALFW \cite{zheng2017cross}, MORPH \cite{ricanek2006morph}, CACD \cite{chen2014cross} and FG-NET \cite{FGNET} are commonly used datasets with different age range; CFP \cite{sengupta2016frontal} only focuses on frontal and profile face, CPLFW \cite{CPLFW} is extended from LFW and contains different poses.
+Disguised faces in the wild (DFW) \cite{kushwaha2018disguised} evaluates face recognition across disguise. \item Heterogenous FR.
 It refers to the problem of matching faces across different visual domains.
 The domain gap is mainly caused by sensory devices and cameras settings, e.g. visual light vs. near-infrared and photo vs. sketch.
-For example, as photo-sketch datasets, CUFSF \cite{zhang2011coupled} is harder than CUFS \cite{wang2009face} due to lighting variation and shape exaggeration. \item Multiple (or single) media FR.
-Ideally, deep models are trained with massive images per person and are tested with one image per person, but the situation will be different in reality.
-Sometimes, the number of images per person in training set could be very small, namely low-shot FR, such as MS-Celeb-1M challenge 2; or each subject face in test set is often enrolled with a set of images and videos, namely set-based FR, such as IJB-A and PaSC. \item FR in industry.
-Although deep FR has achieved beyond human performance on some standard benchmarks, but some factors should be given more attention rather than accuracy when deep FR are adopted in industry, e.g. anti-attack (CASIA-FASD \cite{Zhang2012A}) and 3D FR (Bosphorus \cite{savran2008bosphorus}, BU-3DFE \cite{yin20063d} and FRGCv2 \cite{phillips2005overview}).
+For example, CUFSF \cite{zhang2011coupled} and CUFS \cite{wang2009face} are commonly used photo-sketch datasets and CUFSF dataset is harder due to lighting variation and shape exaggeration. \item Multiple (or single) media FR.
+Ideally, in FR, many images of each subject are provided in training datasets and image-to-image recognitions are performed when testing.
+But the situation will be different in reality.
+Sometimes, the number of images per person in training set could be very small, such as MS-Celeb-1M challenge 2 \cite{guo2016ms}.
+This challenge is often called low- shot or few-shot FR.
+Moreover, each subject face in test set may be enrolled with a set of images and videos and set-to-set recognition should be performed, such as IJB-A \cite{klare2015pushing} and PaSC \cite{beveridge2013challenge}. \item FR in industry.
+Although deep FR has achieved beyond human performance on some standard benchmarks, but some other factors should be given more attention rather than accuracy when deep FR is adopted in industry, e.g. anti-attack (CASIA-FASD \cite{Zhang2012A}) and 3D FR (Bosphorus \cite{savran2008bosphorus}, BU-3DFE \cite{yin20063d} and FRGCv2 \cite{phillips2005overview}).
 Compared to publicly available 2D face databases, 3D scans are hard to acquire, and the number of scans and subjects in public 3D face databases is still limited, which hinders the development of 3D deep FR. \end{itemize}